Ufonek1/EarlOfSandwich/README.md

 Default controls:
 Menu		use the mouse

-Game 		W,S,A,D for movement,

-        not working yet:(P for pause, SPACE for attack)
+Game 		W,S,A,D for movement, P for pause, SPACE for attack, F3 to show FPS

 Screenshot	F2